County Mayo: Media

 Newspapers in County Mayo include The Mayo News, the Connaught Telegraph, the Connacht Tribune, Western People, and Mayo Advertiser, which is Mayo's only free newspaper.

-Mayo Now is a monthly entertainment and culture magazine for the towns of Ballina, Foxford, Killala, Crossmolina and surrounding areas – this is out on the first Friday of each month.
+Mayo Now is a monthly entertainment and culture magazine for the towns of Ballina, Foxford, Killala, Crossmolina and surrounding areasthis is out on the first Friday of each month.

 Mayo has its own online TV channel Mayo TV which was launched in 2011.
 It covers news and events from around the county and regularly broadcasts live to a worldwide audience.
 Local radio stations include Erris FM, Community Radio Castlebar, Westport Community Radio, BCR FM (Ballina Community Radio) and M.W.R.
 (Mid West Radio).

 The documentary Pipe Down, which won best feature documentary at the 2009 Waterford Film Festival, was made in Mayo.